 A network engineer needs to ensure that all traffic from the 'Guest' zone to the 'Internet' zone is inspected for malware, but also wants to allow high-bandwidth video conferencing traffic to bypass threat inspection for performance reasons.
 Which approach best achieves this?

-Explanation: Option A is correct because it uses two security rules with different priorities: a higher-priority rule for video conferencing traffic with an 'allow' action and no threat profile to bypass inspection, and a lower-priority rule for general traffic with an 'allow' action and a threat profile to enforce malware inspection.
+Explanation: It uses two security rules with different priorities: a higher-priority rule for video conferencing traffic with an 'allow' action and no threat profile to bypass inspection, and a lower-priority rule for general traffic with an 'allow' action and a threat profile to enforce malware inspection.
 This leverages the firewall's rule-ordering logic, where the first matching rule is applied, allowing selective bypass of threat inspection for specific traffic while maintaining security for other traffic.

 A firewall administrator notices that a security rule intended to block traffic from a specific IP address is not working.
 The rule is placed at the bottom of the security rulebase, and the traffic is being allowed by a rule higher in the list.
 What is the most likely cause?

-Explanation: Option C is correct because the Palo Alto Networks firewall evaluates security rules in top-down order, from the first rule in the rulebase to the last.
+Explanation: The Palo Alto Networks firewall evaluates security rules in top-down order, from the first rule in the rulebase to the last.
 If a rule that allows traffic is placed higher in the list, it will match and permit the traffic before the lower-placed block rule is ever evaluated.
 The block rule at the bottom is effectively never reached for that traffic, which is why the intended blocking action fails.

 An organization has a security policy that requires all outbound HTTP traffic from the 'Corporate' zone to the 'Internet' zone to be inspected by the URL Filtering profile.
 However, the administrator notices that some users can still access blocked categories.
 What is the most likely cause?

-Explanation: Option D is correct because if the URL Filtering profile is set to 'alert' instead of 'block' for the relevant categories, the firewall will log the violation but still allow the traffic to pass.
+Explanation: If the URL Filtering profile is set to 'alert' instead of 'block' for the relevant categories, the firewall will log the violation but still allow the traffic to pass.
 This means users can access blocked categories even though the rule is correctly applied, as the profile does not enforce a blocking action.

 +15 more Policy Evaluation and Management questions available